rmuif/docs/docs/authorization.md

 </TabItem>
 </Tabs>

-By the way, the `roles` argument is comma-separated, i.e. you can set multiple roles at once:
+By the way, the `roles` argument is comma-separated, i.e., you can set multiple roles at once:

 <Tabs
 defaultValue="yarn"